 The execution and delivery of this Official Statement has been duly authorized by the Authority.
-Concurrently with the delivery of the 2023 Bonds, the Authority will furnish a certificate to the effect that nothing has come to the Authority's attention that would lead the Authority to believe that the Official Statement, in final form, contains any untrue statement of a material fact or omits to state any information necessary to make the statements herein, in light of the circumstances under which they were made, not misleading.
+Concurrently with the delivery of the 2025 Bonds, the Authority will furnish a certificate to the effect that nothing has come to the Authority's attention that would lead the Authority to believe that the Official Statement, in final form, contains any untrue statement of a material fact or omits to state any information necessary to make the statements herein, in light of the circumstances under which they were made, not misleading.
 Certain information contained in the Official Statement has been obtained from sources other than the Authority.
-All quotations from and summaries and explanations of provisions of laws, statutes, resolutions and agreements herein do not purport to be complete and reference should be made to said laws, statutes, resolutions and agreements for a full and complete statement of their provisions.
+All quotations from and summaries and explanations of provisions of laws, statutes, resolutions and agreements for a full and complete statement of their provisions.

-This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or holders of any of the 2023 Bonds.
+This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or holders of any of the 2025 Bonds.
 Any statements made in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended merely as opinions and not as representations of fact.
 The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the County or the Authority since the date hereof.